-- In the bowl of an electric mixer cream together the butter, sugar, honey, baking soda, vanilla and cinnamon on medium speed until thoroughly mixed, about 5-7 minutes (it will still look runny and not fluffy, but that's ok!).
+- In the bowl of an electric mixer cream together the butter, pumpkin, sugar, honey, baking soda, vanilla and cinnamon on medium speed until thoroughly mixed, about 5-7 minutes (it will still look runny and not fluffy, but that's ok!).
 Scrape down the sides with a spatula and continue mixing.
 With the mixer still running add the egg and mix thoroughly; add the egg white, one at each time, mixing throughly after each addition.
 Beat on high for two minutes.
 Turn the mixer on low and add the flour.
 Drizzle in the orange juice and continue mixing until thoroughly combined and dough is homogenous.

 - Prepare a large sheet of plastic wrap and use a rubber spatula to transfer the dough from the bowl to the center of the plastic.
 Wrap the dough with the plastic, place in an air-tight container and let firm up in the fridge for at least four hours or overnight (I left mine in for about 9 hours).

 - Preheat oven to 350 degrees.
 Line a large cookie sheet with parchment paper.
 Dust your counter generously with flour and gently (press LIGHTLY) start to roll dough out into a large rectangle, about 12x16.
 Halfway through rolling, dust the surface of your dough generously with flour, flip and continue rolling.
 With a pizza cutter, cut the dough into 4 strips, about 3½ inches wide.
 Spoon 3-4 tablespoons of the strawberry jam down the middle of the dough, fold the edges over the filling and pinch to seal (make sure you seal them completely).
 Brush off any excess flour with a pastry brush.
 Place the dough strips on a the cookie sheet and bake for 15 minutes, rotating the pan halfway through.